LearnWeb3DAO/Defi-Exchange/README.md

     export const EXCHANGE_CONTRACT_ADDRESS = "ADDRESS-EXCHANGE-CONTRACT";
     ```

-- Now we would create some utility files which would help us to better interact with the contract.Create a `utils` folder inside the `my-app` folder and inside the folder create 4 files: `addLiquidity.js, `removeLiquidity.js`, `getAmounts.js`and `swap.js`
+- Now we would create some utility files which would help us to better interact with the contract.
+Create a `utils` folder inside the `my-app` folder and inside the folder create 4 files: `addLiquidity.js`, `removeLiquidity.js`, `getAmounts.js`, and `swap.js`

 - Lets start by writing some code in `getAmounts.js`.
 This file is used to retrieve balances and reserves for assets